joesteele/click/README.md

 `*` denotes folders that will be excluded via `.gitignore`.

+`src/js/lib/core-libs.js` is a combined minified file of jQuery, Underscore, and Backbone.
+I'm using this route as I had problems with the Backbone shim not being properly required.
+It would get included in the optimized build file, but not defined globally for use.

 ## CoffeeScript and SCSS
 I prefer to use CoffeeScript and SCSS.
 They will be automatically compiled and placed into the respective js/css directories.

-If you don't want to use either, just remove them along with the related tasks in `grunt.js`
-If you decide to NOT use CoffeeScript or SCSS, you'll need to remove those directories from the .gitignore.
+If you decide to NOT use CoffeeScript or SCSS, you'll need to remove those directories from the .gitignore as well as the various references in the setup.
 They are ignored by default since they are compiled.